mpags-python/syllabus/README.md

 syllabus
 ========

-Syllabus for the MPAGS Python course
+See [this page](http://stevenbamford.com/teaching/python_mpags_2015/) for the syllabus for the MPAGS Python course.